 When we founded Testudo, we were betting on an AI risk trifecta emerging, which would lead to demand for a new category of insurance.
 Our thesis was that this new category would form around US liabilities arising from generative AI systems, specifically from the deployers, not the vendors.
 So, where are we currently at with the trifecta:

-In addition to the above, the Lloyd’s Market Association (LMA) has put out guidance on how artificial intelligence can impact the international errors and omissions (E&O) market.
+In addition to the above, the Lloyd's Market Association (LMA) has put out guidance on how artificial intelligence can impact the international errors and omissions (E&O) market.
 The Geneva Association has produced an excellent report, which finds that nine in ten businesses show interest in insurance cover for Gen AI risks.
 Certain cyber insurers, such as Coalition, have also provided endorsements for specific malicious Gen AI cyber exposures.
+For enterprises looking to close the gap affirmatively, Testudo's Gen AI liability insurance is the first standalone product on Lloyd's of London paper built for this purpose.

 It is clear that even in the year and a half since we started Testudo, there has been a significant shift towards creating a new category of AI insurance, with a few caveats I want to mention: